Test in a live environment

 Enums, which are short for enumerations, serve as a powerful feature that enables developers to establish a set of named constants.
 These constants make code more readable and maintainable by providing meaningful names for values.
 In this article, we will explore the basics and advanced concepts of enums in C# through various examples and explanations.
-Our goal is to provide a comprehensive understanding of enums and how they can be effectively used in your C# applications using IronPDF library.
+Our goal is to provide a comprehensive understanding of enums and how they can be effectively used in your C# applications using the IronPDF library for PDF generation in .NET.

 An enum is a value type in C# that enables a variable to be a set of predefined constants, each referred to as an enum member.
 The enum keyword is used to declare an enumeration type, providing a way to group constant values under a single name.
 Enums improve code readability and reduce errors caused by passing incorrect values.